kyma-project/api-gateway/docs/user/troubleshooting-guides/03-70-empty-apirule-spec.md

 ## Cause

-The conversion between the `APIRule` CRD versions is not possible.
+The conversion from the `APIRule` version `v1beta1` to `v2alpha1` is not possible.
 It's only possible to convert `jwt` handler from `v1beta1` to `v2alpha1`, for more information see the [documentation](https://github.com/kyma-project/api-gateway/blob/main/docs/user/custom-resources/apirule/v2alpha1/04-60-apirule-migration.md).

 ## Remedy